π§π« Burkina Faso

 π Timeline of Ouagadougou

-Today: Ouagadougou serves as the political, cultural, and economic center of Burkina Faso.
+Today: Ouagadougou stands as the cultural, political, and economic heart of Burkina Faso.

 π Quick Stats